lipeng2/carND-TrafficSignsClassifier-P2/README.md

 4. Below is the result we obtained, and it includes accuracy comparison and a plot showing the distribution of incorrected labeled classes
 <img src='visual summary/test results and analysis.png' height="500" width="800"/>

+## Performance on new images
+The performance of the final model on new images, which are downloaded from google, is very poor.
+I deliberately include images from classes that are most incorrected classified by our model.
+This strongly suggests that we need to include more data from the most incorrected labeled classes in order to achieve higher accuracy for our model.

 ## Suggestion on improvment
-As we can see from the above figure, the gap between training accuracy and validation accuracy is still significant compares to the gap between validation and test.
+1. As we can see from the above figure, the gap between training accuracy and validation accuracy is still significant compares to the gap between validation and test.
 This can indicates that a more complex model architecture should be used instead of LeNet in order to gain a better classifier.
 Potential and promising architectures will be VGG16 ResNet50.

+2. We can also deplot test time augmentation known as TTA, as suggested in this [paper](https://arxiv.org/pdf/1502.01852.pdf).
+TTA works as followed.
+In order to classify a given image, it will average the predictions on the augmented images of the given image to make a final prediction.